mo-forrest/data_projects/Superstore/README.md

 | 8 | Storytelling with Data Rubric | Criteria for the project. |
 | 9 | Reviewer Grade | Comments from the reviewer. |

-## Table of Contents for the README.md
+## Table of Contents for README.md
 | Section Title | Description |
 | :------------: | ----------- |
 | Description | Describes the project’s purpose, software, format and included visuals. |